-All prospective students must possess a High School Diploma or High School equivalent and have the following required college pre-requisites:
+All prospective students must be a high school graduate or GED recipient and have the following required college pre-requisites:

 - College algebra or higher math course - Must be completed prior to application deadline (January) and within 10 years of the application year. - Human anatomy or human anatomy and physiology - Must be completed prior to application deadline (January) and within 10 years of the application year. - Written or oral communication (English or Speech) - Must be completed prior to application deadline (January). - Medical terminology - o Must be completed by the start date of the program (June).